Azure/iotedge/doc/reported_states_during_deployment.md

 ```
 configurations.<deployment name>.Status: "Applied" &&
 .properties.desired."$version" == .properties.reported.lastDesiredVerison &&
 .properties.reported.lastDesiredStatus.code == 400 or 412
 ```

-NOTE: We wouldn’t expect to see “406” unless edgeAgent shuts down, or “417” (empty deployment) at all once the first deployment is applied.
-These may occur if the edgeAgent is being updated.
+NOTE: We wouldn’t expect to see “406” unless \$edgeAgent shuts down, or “417” (empty deployment) once the first deployment is applied.
+These may occur if \$edgeAgent is being updated.

 ### Deployment succeeded, module failed after launch.